-ERG encodes a critical transcriptional regulator of blood vessel endothelial cell (EC) gene expression19 that is essential for normal vascular development20.
-However, little is known about the contribution of ERG to lymphatic development or how primary lymphoedema could arise from loss-of-function ERG variants which affect different parts of the ERG protein (Fig. 2c).
-Total cellular expression of ERG detected by real-time quantitative polymerase chain reaction (PCR) in purified RNA and by immunoblotting of protein extracts was the same in primary human dermal lymphatic EC (HDLEC) as human umbilical vein EC (HUVEC) (Fig. 2d and Fig. 2e respectively).
-Moreover, immunofluorescence microscopy of cultured HDLEC showed that ERG expression co-localised with the lymphatic EC nuclear marker PROX1 (Fig. 2f) a finding confirmed in vivo by immunostaining whole mounts of ear skin from mice at three weeks after birth (Fig. 2q).
-The positions of the p.S182Afs22 and p.T224Rfs15 variants suggest nonsense mediated decay and haploinsufficiency as a possible disease mechanism.
-The other two variants, however, are located in the final exon of ERG and may therefore evade nonsense mediated decay.
+ERG encodes a critical transcriptional regulator of blood vessel endothelial cell gene expression19 that is essential for normal vascular development20.
+However, little is known about the contribution of ERG to lymphatic development or how primary lymphoedema could arise from loss-of-function ERG variants that affect different parts of the ERG protein (Fig. 2c).
+Total cellular expression of ERG detected by real-time quantitative polymerase chain reaction (PCR) in purified RNA and by immunoblotting of protein extracts was the same in primary human dermal lymphatic endothelial cell (HDLECs) as human umbilical vein endothelial cell (HUVEC) (Fig. 2d,e, respectively).
+Moreover, immunofluorescence microscopy of cultured HDLECs showed that ERG expression colocalized with the lymphatic endothelial cell nuclear marker PROX1 (Fig. 2f), a finding confirmed in vivo by immunostaining whole mounts of ear skin from mice at 3 weeks after birth (Fig. 2g).
+The positions of the p.S182Afs22 and p.T224Rfs15 variants suggest nonsense-mediated decay and haploinsufficiency as a possible disease mechanism.
+The other two variants, however, are located in the final exon of ERG and may, therefore, evade nonsense-mediated decay.
 We studied both types of variant in more detail to explore potential disease mechanisms.
-In HEK293 cells, which do not express endogenous ERG, overexpression of wild type ERG cDNA recapitulated the nuclear expression pattern observed in the HDLEC and mouse ear skin models.
-However, overexpression of each of the ERG mutant cDNAs resulted in mislocalisation of ERG outside of the nucleus, in the cytosol (Fig. 2h-i, Extended Data Fig. 8), preventing it from binding to DNA and exerting its function as a transcription factor21.
+In HEK293 cells, which do not express endogenous ERG, overexpression of wild-type ERG cDNA recapitulated the nuclear expression pattern observed in the HDLEC and mouse ear skin models.
+However, overexpression of ERG mutant cDNAs resulted in mislocalization of ERG outside of the nucleus, in the cytosol (Fig. 2h,i and Extended Data Fig. 8), preventing it from binding to DNA and exerting its function as a transcription factor21.
 Together, these data confirm high levels of ERG expression within the nuclei of the lymphatic endothelium consistent with a transcription regulatory function during lymphangiogenesis.
-They also suggest that in the primary lymphoedema cases, defective lymphangeogenesis may result from reduced ERG availability in the nucleus either because of haploinsufficiency resulting from nonsense mediated decay or mislocalisation.
+They also suggest that in the primary lymphoedema cases, defective lymphangiogenesis may result from reduced ERG availability in the nucleus because of either haploinsufficiency resulting from nonsense-mediated decay or mislocalization.